-Plus, a fantastic Doo Wop Show by: The Leaders Of The Pack featuring Vito Picone of The Elegants, Larry Chance of The Earls, Randy Safuto of Randy & The Rainbows, and Lenny Dell of The Demensions
+Plus, a fantastic Doo Wop Show by: The Leaders Of The Pack featuring Vito Picone of The Elegants, Larry Chance of The Earls, Emil Stucchio of The Classics, and Lenny Dell of The Demensions

 The start of the Demensions can be traced back to the 50's when Lenny Dell and Howie Margolin originally created the group.